T1m3M/ctf-writeups/ångstromCTF 2020/README.md

 ### solution:

-Well, as it's obvious from the title it has something to do with "Ceaser Cipher" and as the hint says "Keyed Ceaser" so i used this (http://rumkin.com/tools/cipher/caesar-keyed.php)[site] to decrypt the flag given the key and BOOM! we got the flag!
+Well, as it's obvious from the title it has something to do with "Ceaser Cipher" and as the hint says "Keyed Ceaser" so i used this [site](http://rumkin.com/tools/cipher/caesar-keyed.php) to decrypt the flag given the key provided and BOOM! we got the flag!

 ```
 actf{yum_delicious_salad}